wdi-sf-march-2014/notes/JavascriptTemplates/javascript_templating_and_xss.md

 `handlebars <template>.handlebars -f <outputfile>.js`

-The name of the template becomes the

 Let's look at  query_string_fixed.html

-### Templating exercise

-I'm going to quickly demo an XSS vulnerability on a working solution to LinkCheckerAjax.
-If you finished, augment your solution with Handlebars.js templates inline in strings.
-If you didn't, just make it so something goes onto the page with a Handlebars template.
+#### Exercise

+Take a look at [LinkCheckerAjax](https://github.com/wdi-sf-march-2014/LinkCheckerWithAJAX).

+__Step 1__: Try to understand what the code is doing.
+The goal of the app is simply to check the http response code of a single site.
+Look at the javascript and set break points in the browser.

+__Step 2__: Try to figure out if there are any XSS vulnerabilities.
+Once you understand what the app is doing, fix it by adding handlebars templates inline in the javascript.

 ## Types of XSS
 ### Reflective